virajpvs/virajpvs/README.md

 # Hi there! 👋 I'm Viraj

-I'm a passionate Engineering Undergraduate with a strong background in both technical and engineering domains.
+I'm a passionate Engineering graduate with a strong background in both technical and engineering domains.
 I have a deep fascination for solving real-world problems through data-driven insights and predictive modelling.

 ## About Me